vighneshiyer/vighneshiyer.com/content/research/events/2025_10-tensorwave/index.md

 Therefore, you should diversify your hardware to build negotiating leverage against NVIDIA.

 The importance of having negotiating leverage mainly applies to hyperscalars or frontier AI labs who continuously purchase massive quantities of GPUs.
-The *token consumers* and *fine-tuners* (like AT&T) will almost always choose to rent GPUs, or buy such small quantities that leverage is not so important.
+The *token consumers* and *fine-tuners* (like AT&T) will almost always choose to rent GPUs, or buy such small quantities that their leverage is minimal.

 3. **Availability**

 While NVIDIA GPUs are in very high demand, NVIDIA has far more cloud deployments than AMD.
-I can't comment on how easy it is to reserve a large NVIDIA Blackwell cluster, but it would seem that the immense volume and large number of NVIDIA hyperscaler clouds and neoclouds makes it easier in practice to rent an NVIDIA GPU vs an AMD GPU.
+I can't comment on how easy it is to reserve a large NVIDIA Blackwell cluster, but it would seem that the immense volume and large number of NVIDIA hyperscaler clouds and neoclouds makes it easier in practice to rent an NVIDIA cluster vs an AMD one.

 Considering points ⓵, ⓶, and ⓷, unless you were penny-pinching, why would you bother to use AMD GPUs?
 Using AMD is often not cheaper once you factor in the opportunity cost of the time spent porting software and getting optimal performance.